ThresholdAccuracy#

 class torch_uncertainty.metrics.regression.ThresholdAccuracy(power, lmbda=1.25, **kwargs)[source]#

-Computes the Threshold Accuracy metric, also referred to as d1, d2, or d3.
+Compute the Threshold Accuracy metric, also referred to as \(\delta_1\), \(\delta_2\), or \(\delta_3\).

 Parameters:

-• power – The power to raise the threshold to.
+• power (int) – The power to raise the threshold to.
 Often in [1, 2, 3].

-• lmbda – The threshold to compare the max of ratio of predictions to targets and its inverse to.
+• lmbda (float) – The threshold to compare the max of ratio of predictions to targets and its inverse to.
 Defaults to 1.25.

 • kwargs – Additional keyword arguments, see Advanced metric settings.